 02.01 Sample Selection Guidance.

 Inspectors should seek the broadest range of examples from the cornerstones of safety when selecting inspection samples.
 Inspectors can obtain insights for determining appropriate samples from discussion with resident or regional inspectors who are familiar with the site’s issues, PI&R program, and previously inspected areas.
-In selecting issues for review, inspectors should also use relevant risk insights, such as maintenance rule program basis documents, current licensee risk analysis results or insights, licensee system health reports, and
+In selecting issues for review, inspectors should also use relevant risk insights, such as maintenance rule program basis documents, current licensee risk analysis results or insights, licensee system health reports, and the Plant Risk Information eBook (PRIB) found in the site-specific SPAR model.

-Inspectors should consider including samples from the sources listed below The sample-selection guidance is intended to help ensure that the NRC can obtain insights into a licensee’s program throughout an assessment cycle
+Inspectors should consider including samples from the sources listed below.
+The sample-selection guidance is intended to help ensure that the NRC can obtain insights into a licensee’s PI&R program throughout an assessment cycle.

 Licensee-identified issues, including issues identified during audits or self-assessments, and licensee event reports.
 The review of licensee event reports should be coordinated with the resident inspectors to effectively utilize inspection resources during the biennial team inspection.
-Include a sample of corrective actions that were considered having the highest priority including those constituting SCAQs.
-The licensee’s root cause analyses associated with these items should be assessed using the inspection guidance contained in IP 95001, “Supplemental Inspection ,” as an aid.
+Include a sample of corrective actions that were considered having the highest priority including those constituting significant conditions adverse to quality (SCAQs).
+The licensee’s root cause analyses associated with these items should be assessed using the inspection guidance contained in IP 95001, “Supplemental Inspection Response to Action Matrix Column 2 (Regulatory Response) Inputs,” as an aid.

-Completed self-assessments/audits, including quality assurance program audits performed to satisfy 10 CFR 50, Appendix B, Criterion XVIII. determine if the results are consistent with the data collected during this inspection and whether the audits and self-assessments are effectively identifying problems.
+Completed self-assessments/audits, including quality assurance program audits performed to satisfy 10 CFR 50, Appendix B, Criterion XVIII.
+Inspectors should determine if the results are consistent with the data collected during this inspection and whether the audits and self-assessments are effectively identifying problems.
 Verify that any substantial differences that exist between results from the subject assessment/audit and the results of previous assessments/audits are reasonable.
 Review the licensee’s response to the assessments/audits to determine if corrective actions were tracked, timely, and appropriate for resolving identified issues.

 Quality assurance audits can be an important source of problem identification.
 When reviewing quality assurance audits inspectors should be familiar with the licensee's quality assurance topical report/ Quality Assurance Plan and the associated industry standards that the Quality Assurance Plan commits to in order to determine if the audits are appropriately identifying problems in the Appendix B area the audit is focused on.
 If the inspector finds inconsistencies between the conclusions of the audit and the conclusions of the PI&R team, several cycles of audits for that area should be reviewed to determine if the audits were of sufficient depth and scope to adequately assess the appropriate Appendix B audit area.
 The collective result of all the Appendix B, Criterion XVIII, quality assurance audits for the two-year cycle should be to "verify compliance with all aspects of the quality assurance program and to determine the effectiveness of the quality assurance program."
 The PI&R team should assess the identified inconsistencies to determine if the quality assurance audits are appropriately identifying problems.